Ferguson, Missouri, braces for grand jury decision, new protests

-The shooting sparked weeks of unrest and ongoing demonstrations, and some groups have threatened widespread protests if Ferguson police officer Darren Wilson is not charged with a crime in the death of Michael Brown, 18.
+The shooting sparked weeks of racial unrest and ongoing demonstrations, and some groups have threatened widespread protests if Ferguson police officer Darren Wilson is not charged with a crime for shooting 18-year-old Michael Brown to death.

-St. Louis County Prosecuting Attorney Robert McCulloch, addressing speculation about the timing of an announcement, said on Monday his expectation a grand jury decision would not be reached until mid-to-late November had not changed.
+Ed Magee, spokesman for the St. Louis County Prosecutor's Office, said on Monday a grand jury announcement was not expected until mid- or late November.
+There is widespread expectation the grand jury will not indict Wilson.

-The prosecutor's office will advise the public when a determination is made and claims of an announcement date or time from other sources "are rank speculation and should be ignored," McCulloch said in a statement.

 Shortly after Wilson killed Brown on Aug.
 9, there was looting and vandalism of Ferguson businesses, as protesters clashed with police.
 The protests over Brown's death have since been mostly peaceful as the grand jury decision is awaited.

-Tory Russell, a co-founder of Hands Up United, said the group protesting Brown's death had been hoping to negotiate terms of engagement with law enforcement authorities that might help keep demonstrations peaceful but that such talks had gone nowhere.
+Tory Russell, one of the founders of the Hands Up United group that has been protesting Brown's death, said the group had been hoping to negotiate terms of engagement with law enforcement authorities that might help keep protests peaceful but that such talks had gone nowhere.

 "I told them if there is no indictment, please only come through neighborhoods when called.
 Please do not continue to traumatize our community," said Russell.
 But "they don't want to meet with the youth.
 I honestly believe they are planning to kill us in the streets."

-Dee Butler, office manager for an area chiropractor, said her business was planning to pack up patient records and take them home on Friday, which is the day many people think a grand jury decision could be announced.
+Dee Butler, office manager of an area chiropractor's office, said her business was planning to pack up patient records and take them home on Friday, which is the day many think a grand jury decision could be announced.

 "We are hoping it's not going to be as bad as people say it's going to be.
 It looks like there will be protests, but we don't expect violence," she said.

+Missouri Governor Jay Nixon briefed President Barack Obama on Friday on the situation in Ferguson.

+Obama also received a briefing from the Department of Justice on its efforts to assist state and local government, the White House said.

-(Reporting by Carey Gillam in Kansas City, Missouri; Additional reporting by Kenny Bahr in Kirkwood, Missouri; Writing by Fiona Ortiz and Carey Gillam; Editing by Peter Cooney)
+(Reporting by Carey Gillam in Kansas City, Mo.; Additional reporting by Kenny Bahr in Kirkwood, Mo.; Writing by Fiona Ortiz and Carey Gillam; Editing by Peter Cooney)